-Non-film-forming sealants, natural and color boost, don’t form a physical barrier but offer excellent protection.
+Non-film-forming sealants, natural and enhanced (or wet), don’t form a physical barrier but offer excellent protection.
 Instead of sitting on the surface of the concrete, this style soaks into the bricks.
 A water-repellent barrier forms when the solution cures and protects longer than a film-forming seal.

 How much is the cost of paver sealing?

 Sealing costs depend on several factors, including location and square footage.
-For example, in Florida, the cost per square foot is approximately $1.50.
+For example, in Florida, the cost per square foot is approximately $1.50 to $2, depending on the condition of your current pavers.
 In the Northeast, you can expect to pay upwards of $3 per square foot.

 Depending on the finish and cost of materials, these prices may trend up or down.
 But remember that you’ll get what you pay for.
 Spending more on the front end for a superb sealing job is worth it in the long run.